 Romanian Petrache Poenaru invented the fountain pen

 Petrache Poenaru, a mathematician, engineer and inventor who studied in Vienna and Paris, patented the fountain pen.
 As he was based in France at the time, the patent was issued by the French government on 25 May 1827.
-In recognition for his invention, Poenaru was honored with a station on Bucharest’s yellow metro line (M1).
+In recognition for his invention, Poenaru was honoured with a station on Bucharest’s yellow metro line (M1).

 Bucharest has a replica of Paris’ Arc de Triomphe